-Aron Taylor-Smith is an Irish racing driver who currently competes in the British Touring Car Championship.
-Aron had a BTCC debut in 2011, collecting more than 160 starts since then with four different teams and scoring four wins.
+Aron Taylor-Smith is an Irish racing driver who currently competes in the GT championships.
+Aron switched to GT racing after spending six full seasons in the British Touring Car Championship between 2012 and 2017.
+He made a BTCC debut in 2011, collecting 178 starts with four different teams and scoring four wins.

-> Irish kart champion switched to cars in 2007
+Irish kart champion switched to cars in 2007

-> Aron began his motorsport career in2004, driving go-karts in Ireland.
+Born in November 1989 in Dublin, Aron began his motorsport career in 2004, driving go-karts in Ireland.
 After only three seasons, he became an Irish kart champion in 2006 before stepping into the Renault Clio Cup GB in 2007.
 Driving for Mardi Gras Motorsport, Aron finished his debut season placed 13th in the championship.
 The fourth place at Thruxton was his best race result.

-> He stayed with the team in the 2008 Clio Cup season, finishing ninth in the points, again without wins.
+He stayed with the team in the 2008 Clio Cup season, finishing ninth in the points, again without wins.
 He also contested the 2008 Renault Clio Winter Cup with Team Pyro.
 At Croft circuit, he took his first Clio Cup pole and then the maiden victory.
 After four races, he was the winner of the Winter Cup.

 Three Clio Cup seasons with the Team Pyro

 In the 2009 Renault Clio Cup season, Aron continued to drive for Team Pyro and gained his best result, finishing in the fourth place at the end of the season.
 In twenty races, he scored one victory and three podiums.

 After participating in few rounds of the Italian Clio Cup in 2009, Aron completely switched to the Italian series in 2010, driving for Team Pyro.
 He won two races in Italy, at Monza and Imola, to finish fifth in the final standings and the best among non-Italian drivers.